EA on a Page Primer & Modeling Guide — Evidence-Based EA Practice with Linked.Archi¶

 Phase 3 — Practical Modeling¶

-Example 1: Classifying an artifact by CSVLOD type¶
+Example 1: Classifying an artifact¶

 @prefix eaop: <https://meta.linked.archi/eaonapage/onto#> .